-Suppose the task of our network is to learn a classification decision boundary:
+Suppose the task of the neural network is to learn a classification decision boundary:

-Our aim is for the network to generalize to classify new inputs appropriately.
+The aim is to get the network to generalize to classify new inputs appropriately.
 If we know that the training data contains noise, we don't necessarily want the training data to be classified totally accurately, as that is likely to reduce the generalization ability.